 - Obsess about NPS and customer referrals and satisfaction.
 Referrals and second-order revenue are the cheapest, easiest way to grow.

 - Obsess about your capital efficiency and sales efficiency, until capital doesn’t really matter anymore.
 This is more than just your “magic number”.

-The thing is though there are no perfect absolute numbers here.
+There are no perfect absolute numbers here.
 Churn is higher in small businesses than large ones.
-Net negative churn is easy-ish in the Enterprise, almost impossible with SMBs.
+Net negative churn is easy-ish in the Enterprise, much harder with SMBs.
 Seemingly decent sales & marketing efficiency can still burn tons of cash if you grow fast and need a huge support and engineering team.

-So measure everything.
-Have large annual goals (tied to bonuses) for increasing/decreating the metrics here.
+So first, measure everything.
+Have large annual goals (tied to bonuses) for increasing/decreasing the metrics here.
 But worry less about what they are at the moment at an absolute level.
 Instead, decide the top 3-5 metrics for the whole company to obsess on.
 Make sure everyone knows the goals.
 And tracks them every single time you meet.